 What rights does a commercial tenant have?

-You also need to be aware of the tenant’s rights when it comes to looking at a commercial tenant eviction process.
+You also need to be aware of the tenant’s rights when it comes to looking at a commercial eviction process.

 For example, under the Landlord and Tenant Act 1954, there is the Security of Tenure to anyone in a business property that continues after the end of a lease period unless it is ended via one of the ways in the Act.